 Will Brexit deter highly skilled workers from the European Union?

-Some people have suggested that with the job market is so buoyant in the United States.
-Therefore suggesting London may lose some of those high skilled Tech workers to a visa regime that favours their skill set.
+The article suggests with the UK leaving the European Union, London and the UK, in general, may lose some of those high skilled tech workers to a visa regime that favours their skill set.

-On the flip side, Facebook & Google are expanding in London.
+Although on the flip side, Facebook & Google are expanding in London.
 Companies that work alongside them, such as ones that utilise a google campus, are hoping for further fund availability.
-This would mean after the UK has left the EU, or at least maintained at current levels to ensure growth is encouraged.
+This would mean after the UK has left the EU, a level of growth will still be maintained and growth within the tech sector will still be encouraged.

 With London having the 2nd largest ‘tech ecosystem’ in the world.
 It is important that the government ensure access remains unhindered to private equity and a highly skilled workforce from the EU and beyond.
-Especially when across Europe, the digital economy is actually growing at an even faster pace than the UK alone.
-Growing at five times the pace of the rest of the economy.
+Especially when across Europe, the digital economy is actually growing at an even faster pace than the UK.
+Growing at five times the pace of the rest of the economy!

 Greenfield IT Recruitment provides recruitment support for both candidate roles and clients.
 Helping them define and execute their recruitment process, Contact us for more information.